Pelicram/Pelicram.github.io/_pages/about.md

 Howdy!
 My name is Otto and I'm a Typewriter Addict.
 This blog will be something of an outlet for me when I fall into different rabbit holes and find something I want to share with the Typosphere.

 The site is currently a bit barebones, eventually I'll add pages about my typewriters, and various ephemera including ribbons tins, manuals, brochures etc.

+The name of the blog has been inspired by the famous advertizement slogans used by the Underwood Typewriter Company.